 Along with other low-cost micro-investing platforms, Acorns redefines what it means to be an online stock broker.
 Acorns is a money management app that caters to small-dollar investors seeking the flexibility to supplement scheduled, recurring deposits with tiny deposits produced when the app rounds up debit card transactions to the nearest dollar.
 The biggest drawback is the lack of full customization: Rather than build-your-own portfolios, Acorns sticks to prebuilt ETF portfolios spanning a range of risk tolerances.

-- Plans and Pricing: The Basic plan ($1 per month) includes a taxable Acorns Invest account and bonus payments from more than 350 Found Money partners.
-The Plus plan ($2 per month) offers tax-advantaged retirement investing through Acorns Later.
-The Premium plan ($3 per month) adds Acorns Spend, a free checking account with additional opportunities to earn bonus cash.
+- Plans and Pricing: The Personal plan ($3 per month) includes a taxable Acorns Invest account, bonus payments from more than 350 Found Money partners, tax-advantaged retirement investing through Acorns Later, and Acorns Checking, a free checking account with FDIC insurance.
+Upgrade to Acorns Family ($5 per month) to get tax-advantaged investing accounts for kids and more opportunities to earn bonus cash for investments.

 - Minimum Required to Invest: There’s no investment minimum for Acorns Invest or Acorns Later.